m-gallegos/SchNet4AIM/README.md

 properties, such as those formulated within the context of the Quantum Theory of Atoms In Molecules (QTAIM).
 [2]

-* The architecture of SchNet4AIM is a slight modification of the original SchNetPack code, [2, III] the functions and routines of the latter which are not involvd in the training and prediction of 1p or 2p properties have been removed for the sake of simplicity.
+* The architecture of SchNet4AIM is a slight modification of the original SchNetPack code, [2, III] the functions and routines of the latter which are not involved in the training and prediction of 1p or 2p properties have been removed for the sake of simplicity.
 * The code can run on both CPUs and GPUs.
 The use of the latter is generally advisable for the sake of computational time.